fish-quant/fq-segmentation/readme.md

 ## Create dedicated environment to run Cellpose
 We recommend creating a dedicated environment to run Cellpose.
 To create an environment called `cellpose`, open an anaconda prompt and type.
-Note that you will also install jupyter, which will allow to run the jupyter notebooks for easier execution:
+Note that you will also install jupyter, which will allow to run the jupyter notebooks for easier execution (confirm with `y` when asked if you want to proceed):

 ```
 conda create --name cellpose python=3.7 jupyter